SimpleSoftwareIO/simple-sqs-extended-client/readme.md

 # Simple SQS Extended Client

+> The package has been moved to https://github.com/DefectiveCode/laravel-sqs-extended.
+Please read the migration guide and update your project accordingly.

 ## Introduction

 Simple SQS Extended Client is a Laravel queue driver that was designed to work around the AWS SQS 256KB payload size limits.
 This queue driver will automatically serialize large payloads to a disk (typically S3) and then unserialize them at run time.